nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/AY2223S2-CS2103T-T14-3/tp/releases).
+2. Download the latest `internbuddy.jar` from [here](https://github.com/AY2223S2-CS2103T-T14-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for InternBuddy.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar internbuddy.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : List All Internship Entries.

-   * `add n/CompanyXYZ r/Software engineering intern s/applied d/2023-03-03` : Adds an entry to track the internship application for Company XYZ for a software engineering role.
+   * `add n/CompanyXYZ r/Software Engineer s/applied d/2023-03-03` : Adds an entry to track the internship
+      application for Company XYZ for the role of a Software Engineer.

    * `delete 3` : Deletes the 3rd internship entry shown in the current list.

    * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------